Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 ## Next step

-Let's now proceed to [Chapter 2](../Chapter2/README.md) of this tutorial where we extend this project to add a web API backend and more.
+Let's now proceed to [Chapter 2](../Chapter2/README.md) of this tutorial where we demonstrate a multi-tenant Angular SPA working along with a NET Core multi-tenant web API backend and more.

 ## Learn more